Digital Education Virtual Office Hours: Drop in any Thursday from 11-Noon

 Use either this infographic or the links below:

 The time to communicate with students about how the class will continue in case of an emergency is before the emergency.
 Early and frequent communication can ease student anxiety, and save you dealing with individual questions.

-Set expectations: Create a contingency plan and let students know how you plan to communicate with them if campus is closed.Tell students both how often you expect them to check their email, and how quickly they can expect your response.
+Set expectations: Create a contingency plan and let students know how you plan to communicate.Tell students both how often you expect them to check their email, and how quickly they can expect your response.

 Use Announcements in Canvas to broadcast a message to your class.
 Remember that many of our students have never taken an online course so give them this guide: Adjusting your study habits during COVID

 The main challenge during a campus disruption is whether students have access to computers, as anyone needing a campus computer lab may be unable to access necessary technologies.
-In the case of a campus closure or other crisis, some students will undoubtedly have difficulties meeting deadlines.
+Some students will undoubtedly have difficulties meeting deadlines.
 Make expectations clear, but be ready to provide more flexibility than you normally would in your class.

 One way to deliver a lecture at a distance is to record yourself.

 MiVideo is University of Michigan's branded version of Kaltura Capture, providing video storage and playback options in UM-Dearborn's Canvas.

 The first time you use Kaltura Capture you will need to install the software.
 Kaltura Capture is available for both Windows and Mac, and includes several options for recording: your voice, with or without webcam video; your computer screen.

 Or consider some of these other Video Tools.